 - 1 pound potatoes

-- 8 large egg whites (lightly beaten), the yolks will be used for the béchamel
+- 8 large egg whites (reserving the yolks for the béchamel)

 - 2 cups plain breadcrumbs

 - For the Meat Filling:

 - 1 1/2 pounds ground beef or lamb

 - 1/4 teaspoon ground allspice